KerdyF/network-labs/README.md

 # Network Labs Portfolio

 I'm a CCNA-certified IT professional currently working in helpdesk and building toward a network engineering role.

-This repository documents hands-on networking labs I build using EVE-NG and Cisco IOSv.
+This repository documents hands-on networking labs I build using Cisco Packet Tracer.
 Each lab includes a topology diagram, full device configs, and a write-up of what I built and what I learned.

 ## Labs